Hyacinth-Ali/data-warehouse-S2-to-Redshift-ETL/README.md

 ![Log Json Path](https://user-images.githubusercontent.com/24963911/217435680-a5f90d3c-b6ee-4ad2-82a2-c684572c7173.png)

-## Project Steps
-There are three main steps to design and then implement this project.
-1. Provision computing resources with **Infrasctructure as Code** paradigm.
-2. Create tables based on **Star Schema** approach.
-3. Build the ETL pipeline

 ## How to Run the Project
 Clone the project and then follow the steps below at the root directory (data-warehouse-s3-to-redshift-etl) to run the project.